FrankSu1996/Algorithm-Visualizations/README.md

 [Read More about Genetic Algorithm here](https://en.wikipedia.org/wiki/Genetic_algorithm)

 ### How to use this program
 in out/artifacts/, there is an executable jar file that will open the GUI for the program.
-Upon executing the JAR, the main menu will appear as the following:
+Upon downloading and executing the JAR, the main menu will appear as the following: